willsam100/CodingWIthSamBlog/_posts/2017-05-22-xamarin-forms-mvvmcross-fsharp.md

 </tr>
 </tbody>
 </table>
-<p>As stated earlier, we need to return a string and we're using a reference type which is a wrapper type.
-The exclamation mark is a shorthand to return the enclosed mutable field.</p>
+As stated earlier, we need to return a string and we're using a reference type which is a wrapper type.
+The exclamation mark is a shorthand to return the enclosed mutable field.
-<p>Next, we can add the getter the for the string.
-Again we use <code>!</code> to get the string value out:</p>
+Next, we can add the getter the for the string.
+Again we use <code>!</code> to get the string value out:
 <table class="pre">
 <tbody>
 <tr>